darkmatter2222/FPV-Video-Manager/README.md

 Enables the pilot to come home, plug in their media, wait for the OK and proceed with life.

-Product Vide, Install Guide and How To below!
+Product Video, Install Guide and How To below!

 [![IMAGE ALT TEXT HERE](https://i.imgur.com/g7mKFeF.png)](https://www.youtube.com/watch?v=tFrPtBdwhvM)